aws-samples/serverless-patterns/eventbridge-s3-lambda/README.md

     #var.region
     - Enter a value: {enter the region for deployment}

-    #var.prefix {enter any name to associate with resources}
-    - Enter a value:

 ## Testing

 1. After deploying the stack, create a Subscriber for your Amazon SNS topic (For ex, your email) and confirm the subscription.